 Collect the relevant forms from the Education Student Centre, then make an appointment to present the completed form to the Director Secondary Teacher Education.
-Arrange this appointment with the Programme Administrator in room H201A.
+Arrange this appointment directly with the Director Secondary Teacher Education.

 Transfer between University of Auckland, Faculty of Education Programmes